“High Quality Coatings are also available for daily use. Cooking and baking are thereby fun – with ILAG-Special coated objects.”

 The systems of the SPECIAL range are selected coating series for daily use with a very good price-performance ratio.

 Coatings of the SPECIAL range are suitable for all applications from cookware to bakeware.

 Coatings for cookware are three-layer systems on the basis of PTFE (polytetrafluorethylene) with good abrasion properties and a scratch resistance that is just as good.

-Coatings for baking moulds and roaster trays are one- or two-layer systems on the basis of PTFE or silicone polyester.
+Coatings for baking moulds and roaster trays in Coil process are one- or two-layer systems based on PTFE.
+Baking moulds in the Spray process are made on the basis of silicone polyester.
 Both systems are characterised by good non-stick properties and the best possible resistance to staining.